 The court looked at the three-prong test that was looked at in the Baidoo case.
 The judge was comfortable that the account was owned by the defendant by looking at photographs and messages by friends as well as seeing that he was being tagged by friends in various photos on his Facebook page.
 He also looked at the frequency of defendant logging into his page and also being active on his page as evidence that he was on Facebook regularly.
 Lastly, as to whether or not the plaintiffs should use another means of service, such as email, to supplement Facebook service, the judge did not find that another way of service of the injunction was needed.
 This is the first case known in the United States where Facebook, on its own, was seen as sufficient to serve court papers on its own.

 The law firm hired by Plaintiffs served the documents via their own Facebook page so as to avoid any contact between Plaintiffs and Defendant.
 The message showed the date and time it was sent and a response from defendant that stated “I will see you in court” was provided to the court as proof that he had indeed received the papers.
 Defendant later appeared in court via telephone and a final restraining order was entered against him after a hearing, which bars him from any further contact with the family.

 In the age in which we live, so many of us rely on social media and other electronic forms of communication.
 Just ten years ago, it was unheard of to serve process via email.
 Now, email is considered a more dependable form of process service than Facebook, Instagram or other social media.
 However, it appears as though there will continue to be a movement towards the service of court papers being permitted on social media and that this type of service will become more and more mainstream.

-If you are contemplating divorce or need to serve family court motions but do not have the defendant’s mailing address or work location, please contact us to schedule your free consultation with one of our qualified family law attorneys who can discuss your options for proper service of due process.
+If you are contemplating divorce or need to serve family court motions but do not have the defendant’s mailing address or work location, please contact us to schedule your initial consultation with one of our qualified family law attorneys who can discuss your options for proper service of due process.